lwasser/lwasser.github.io/themes/clean-hugo/README.md

   plausible = "yourdomain.com"  # Your Plausible domain
 ```

 You can use one or both - just include the ones you want.
-The tracking code will be automatically added to all pages of your site.
+The tracking code
+will be automatically added to all pages of your site.

-## Creating Content
+## Create content, write blog posts

-Hugo uses a concept called "content types" - different kinds of pages that get displayed differently.
-This theme supports blog posts and gallery items (if you've enabled the gallery feature).
-Each type of content has its own folder and follows specific patterns.
+Hugo uses a concept called "content types" - different kinds of pages that get

-### Writing Blog Posts
+displayed differently.
+This theme supports blog posts and gallery items (if
+you've enabled the gallery feature).
+Each type of content has its own folder
+and follows specific patterns.

+### Write blog posts

 Blog posts are the most common type of content.
-You create them by adding Markdown files to the `content/blog/` directory.
-Each post starts with "front matter" - that's the YAML or TOML section at the top that describes your post.
-This includes things like the title, publication date, categories, tags, and an optional featured image.
+You create them by adding
+Markdown files to the `content/blog/` directory.
+Each post starts with "front
+matter" - that's the YAML or TOML section at the top that describes your post.
+This includes things like the title, publication date, categories, tags, and
+an optional featured image.

 Here's what a typical blog post looks like: